pestphp/docs/arch-testing.md

 ---

-In this section, you have learned how to perform architectural testing, ensuring that your application or library's architecture meets the specified architectural requirements.
+In this section, you have learned how to perform architectural testing, ensuring that your application or library's architecture meets a specified set of architectural requirements.
 Moving on, let's explore how to test the coverage of your testing code: [Test Coverage](/docs/test-coverage)